Using Managed identities for Azure with Service Fabric

 The system-assigned identity of an application is unique to that application; a user-assigned identity is a standalone resource, which may be assigned to multiple applications.
 Within an application, a single identity (whether system-assigned or user-assigned) can be assigned to multiple services of the application, but each individual service can only be assigned one identity.
 Lastly, a service must be assigned an identity explicitly to have access to this feature.
-In effect, the mapping of an application's identities to its constituent services allows for an in-application isolation - a service may only use the identity mapped to it (and none at all if it was not explicitly assigned one.)
+In effect, the mapping of an application's identities to its constituent services allows for in-application isolation — a service may only use the identity mapped to it.

-Assign one or more managed identities to an existing application in order to access Azure resources; the application must have been deployed as an Azure resource itself
+Assign one or more managed identities to an existing (Azure-deployed) application in order to access Azure resources

 The following scenarios are not supported or not recommended; note these actions may not be blocked, but can lead to outages in your applications: